dfk-paris/buehler/README.md

 </html>
 ```

-The two component `app` can be placed anywhere in your page.
+The component `app` can be placed anywhere in your page.

 # Data

-After making changes to `data/records.csv`, which is the source of data for the
-person data, run `npm run import` to convert the data to a suitable json format
+After making changes to `data/records.csv`, run `npm run import` to convert the
-that the app can consume.
+data to a suitable json format that the app can consume.